obroadrick/obroadrick/README.md

 I'm an undergrad studying math and computer science at George Washington University.
-I also do election security research, row, and tutor.
+I do election security research on risk-limiting audits with a team led by  [Professor Poorvi Vora](https://www2.seas.gwu.edu/~poorvi/).
+I also row, tutor, and work as an instructional assistant in CS courses.

 Website: [oliverbroadrick.com](http://oliverbroadrick.com)